lowdanie/lowdanie.github.io/_posts/2024-01-03-fully-homomorphic-encryption.md

 ## Encryptions Of Zero

 An _encryption of zero_ is an RLWE encryption of the zero polynomial.
-The

 In this section we'll see how encryptions of zero can help us make progress towards implementing homomorphic multiplication between RLWE ciphertexts.